CASCI-lab/distanceclosure/README.md

 Notes:
 -----

-The current version of this code cannot handle extra large networks since it uses matrix computation.
+The current version of this code cannot handle extra large networks since it uses dense matrix computation.

 Pull requests are welcome.

 Here are some TODOs:

-- Transitive closure using the dijkstra algorithm
+- Transitive closure (with custom distance metric) using the dijkstra algorithm;
-- Porting to Cython
+- Porting to Cython.

 Tests:
 ------